ulrikstrid/ligo/gitlab-pages/docs/tutorials/security/security.md

    - If using non-lazy containers is absolutely required, place an upper bound on the size of non-lazy containers.
    - Limit the maximum size of strings and byte strings.
    - Do not put untrusted lambdas in storage.
+   - Be careful with all unbounded types, including `nat`, `int`, etc. Although exploiting gas exhaustion attacks with non-container types may be harder, it is still possible.
 2. Ensure that your contract logic does not allow attackers to increase the interpretation cost, e.g., by forcing future transactions to run a huge loop.

 ## Transaction ordering
 It is crucial to understand that all blockchains, including Tezos, are distributed systems where block producers – bakers in Tezos – are free to include, censor, and reorder transactions within a block.
 For most of the practical applications, this does not pose a threat.
 However, in some cases, especially in Decentralised Finance (DeFi) applications, bakers can use their power to gain economic benefit from reordering or censoring out user transactions.

+Aside from bakers, other actors can indirectly influence the transaction ordering as well.
+Attackers can set higher fees or use accounts with lower counter values to make bakers put the attackers' transactions in front of others.

 A classic example of a system vulnerable to this kind of attacks is a decentralised exchange with an on-chain orderbook, like this one (let us assume just one asset pair for clarity):